Richard Abanes

 Richard Abanes (/əˈbɑːnᵻs/; born October 13, 1961) is an American playwright, composer, lyricist, author, singer, and actor.
-He has had a life of diverse accomplishments in each of these fields.

-Career
+Early career

 Abanes began his first career as a professional singer, dancer, and actor (with Screen Actors Guild and Actors' Equity Association) in local theater (Rockford, Illinois) at the age of thirteen.
 He began doing semi-professional theater within a year, and during his high school years he was featured in many productions throughout Northern Illinois including West Side Story, Fiddler on the Roof, and You're a Good Man, Charlie Brown.
 He also became a featured dancer in the Rockford Dance Company, while simultaneously studying dance in Chicago with professional companies such as The Hubbard Street Dancers and Joel Hall Studios.

 Abanes subsequently moved to New York, where he landed a role in the "International" and "Bus & Truck" companies of the hit Broadway musical A Chorus Line.
 Soon afterwards, Abanes was given a featured dance role on Broadway in the musical Dreamgirls.
 In the years that followed, Abanes was featured in national television commercials such as Canada Dry, Wendy's, and Nissan.
 He also played the lead role in an ABC Afterschool Special, co-starred in the film Rappin, and starred in the Bill Moyers PBS special titled "The Constitution."
 While in New York, he continued his studies in dance with American Dance Machine, Alvin Ailey Dance Center, American Ballet Theatre, Luigi's Jazz Center, Rick Atwell, and Ann Reinking.